adisakshya/JustShareIt/README.md

 There are multiple ways to contribute to this project, read about them [here](https://github.com/adisakshya/JustShareIt/blob/master/.github/CONTRIBUTING.md).

+## JustStarIt

+🌟 Star this repo if JustShareIt helped you.

 ## License

 All versions of the app are open-sourced, read more about this [LICENSE](https://github.com/adisakshya/JustShareIt/blob/master/LICENSE).